Dan Newhouse: Tenure

+Political positions

+Agriculture

+In September 2024, Newhouse led a letter by 11 House Republicans calling on Director of National Intelligence Avril Haines to conduct an analysis of Chinese biotechnology development, including in cultivated meat, and issue recommendations for the United States to promote innovation in the alternative proteins sector.
+The letter stated that U.S. leadership on biotechnology and alternative proteins, including cultivated meat, is critical for U.S. food security.

 LGBT rights

-On July 19, 2022, Newhouse and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Newhouse and 46 other House Republicans voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 Immigration

 Newhouse voted for the Further Consolidated Appropriations Act of 2020, which authorized DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Newhouse voted for the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

 Ukraine

-In 2022, Newhouse voted to provide approximately $14 billion to the government of Ukraine.
+In 2022, Newhouse voted to provide approximately $14 billion in military aid to the government of Ukraine.